richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_BingMapsAPI.md

 This solution considers the following requirements:

 * "Our vehicular IoT devices capture GPS coordinates, but not elevation data"
-* "As new data streams in, we want to capture elevation (above sea level) for future reference"
+* "As new data streams in, we want to capture elevation data we do not already have (from previous runs)"
-* "We want to query Elevation GPS coordinates to nore more than five decimal places"
+* "We want to query GPS coordinates to nore more than five decimal places"

 ## Prerequisites
 This solution requires the following resources: